datastax/cass-config-builder/README.md

 CONFIG_OUTPUT_DIRECTORY|Filesystem location to place rendered files.
 Defaults to /config DEFINITION_LOCATION|Filesystem location of the Definition Files.
-Defaults to /definitions POD_IP|The IP of the Kubernetes Pod PRODUCT_NAME|Either "cassandra" or "dse" PRODUCT_VERSION|The version number for Cassandra or DSE RACK_NAME|The Cassandra rack name for this Pod
+Defaults to /definitions POD_IP|The IP of the Kubernetes Pod
+HOST_IP|The IP of the Kubernetes worker hosting the Pod PRODUCT_NAME|Either "cassandra" or "dse" PRODUCT_VERSION|The version number for Cassandra or DSE RACK_NAME|The Cassandra rack name for this Pod